There are many approaches to rearing a child. Some from the past, while there are modern techniques.

 Unfortunately, all this development has still not reached every part of the world.
 Also, new conditions have led to newer challenges for people.

 On the one hand, there are children dying of malnutrition in some of the countries in the world.
-And, on the other hand, there is an increasing number of obese children in the developed countries today, then there ever was.
+And, on the other hand, there is an increasing number of obese children in the developed countries today, than there ever was.

 On the one hand, there are so many kids suffering from emotional anxiety and depression.
 And, on the other hand, there are kids suffering from body shaming and other related issues.

 Raising healthy children is a necessity today.
 It is important to understand that health is not limited to the physical health of the child.
-It implies physical, emotional and mental health.
+It implies physical, emotional, and mental health.

 Children’s mental health is just as important as their physical health.